 One of the major issues with data management in Graphite or other time series databases is the management of nodes.
 If you lose a node or have to take it down intentionally for maintenance, what happens to all your data during this outage?
 Sadly, for many users of TSDBs, they live with the outage and any poll based alerts that happen to trigger are just part of the quirks of that system.

 IRONdb completely side steps this problem by keeping multiple copies of your data in the cluster of IRONdb nodes.
 As data arrives, we store the data on the local node if we determine that it belongs there based on a consistent hash of the incoming metric name, and we also journal it out to other nodes based on your configuration settings for the number of copies you want to keep.
 We then replicate this data to the other nodes through a background thread process.
-You can see and hear more details about this process in this video:
+You can see and hear more details about this process in Circonus Founder and CEO, Theo Schlossnagle’s talk on the Architecture of an Analytics and Storage Engine for Time Series Data.

 The HTTP POST of data to the Graphite handler in IRONdb is guaranteed to not respond with a 200 OK until data has both been committed locally and written to the journals for the other nodes it belongs on.